 The accompanying Consolidated Financial Statements include the accounts of Republic Services, Inc. (a Delaware corporation) and its subsidiaries (the "Company").
-The Company is a leading provider of non-hazardous solid waste collection and disposal services in the United States.
+The Company provides non-hazardous solid waste collection and disposal services in the United States.
 All intercompany transactions have been eliminated in consolidation.